Zak Woodman is a MA Student at Western Michigan University with a BA from University of Michigan on philosophy and economics.

-His research interests include political philosophy, philosophy of social science, and decision theory.
-In particular, I am interested in the intersections of anarchist and liberal political theory, the legitimacy of political authority, and the practical implications of philosophical anarchism.
+His research interests are in political philosophy, ethical theory, meta-ethics, and decision theory.
+In particular, he is interested in the intersections of anarchist and liberal political theory, the legitimacy of political authority, cultural identity, and the practical implications of philosophical anarchism.

-My main intellectual influences include Benjamin Tucker, Voltairine de Cleyre, F.A.
+His main intellectual influences include Benjamin Tucker, Voltairine de Cleyre, F.A.
 Hayek, J.S.
-Mill, Friedrich Nietzsche, William James, Richard Rorty, Richard Bernstein, James Buchanan, and Don Lavoie.
+Mill, Friedrich Nietzsche, William James, Richard Rorty, James Buchanan, Elinor Ostrom, and Don Lavoie.
 He hosts a podcast at C4SS, which you can find here.